 But, how will your counterparts in Europe decode the message?
-Notice that some propositional reasoning shows that $m = c \oplus s$, so armed with your shared secret, they can determine what the message is.
+Notice that some propositional reasoning shows that $m = c \oplus s$ , so armed with your shared secret, they can determine what the message is.

 This is one of the most basic encryption methods.
-It provides extremely strong security but is difficult to use because it requires sharing a key.
+It provides extremely strong security but is difficult to use because it requires sharing a secret.
+While sharing a key might be feasible for government agencies, it is not feasible for you and all the companies you buy things from on the internet.